• Skip to primary navigation

 Jump to Recipe Print Recipe

-These vegan thumbprint cookies are sweet, tender, and bursting with sweet jam filling!
+These vegan thumbprint cookies are sweet, tender, and bursting with gooey jam filling!
 Easy to make and perfect for the holidays.

 Close up of Vegan Thumbprint Cookies on a dish.